linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 6 Regulation/Chapter 25 Basel I Basel II and Solvency II.md

 # Example 25.1

-The assets of a bank consist of  $100 million of corporate loans,$ 10 million of OECD government bonds, and 50 million of residential mortgages.
+The assets of a bank consist of  \$100 million of corporate loans,\$ 10 million of OECD government bonds, and 50 million of residential mortgages.
 The total of the risk-weighted assets is

 $$
 1. 0 \times 1 0 0 + 0.
 0 \times 1 0 + 0.
 5 \times 5 0 = 1 2 5